 - Grab handle

 MSRP: $649 – $749

 The Bote Breeze Aero inflatable paddle board is the brands best-selling model.
 Ideal for the whole family, the Breeze is focused on relaxed time on flat water.
 Available in two popular sizes, it must be one of the best-value paddle boards for yoga, and for beginners alike.
 It truly is an appealing deal to consider.

 Board weight – 22lbs / Loaded bag weight – 28lbs / Max Capacity – 315lbs

 Board weight – 20lbs / Loaded bag weight – 26lbs / Max Capacity – 250lbs

 One of the most popular choices to go for

-Available in four designs and one popular size, the HD is a go-to choice for those are looking for a mid-range quality.
-It is a one-for all board with all the bells and whistles, and the availability to make it one of the most universal boards on the market (and we are not saying that out of the blue). the HD is a High-Definition board for sure.
+Available in four designs and one popular size, the HD is a go-to choice for those who are looking for a mid-range quality.
+It is a one-for-all board with all the bells and whistles, and the availability to make it one of the most universal boards on the market (and we are not saying that out of the blue). the HD is a High-Definition board for sure.
 Wider than your average board, it has a size and stability of a watercraft, something many still don’t believe can exist.